scs/substrate-api-client/README.md

 <img src=./web3_foundation_grants_badge_black.svg width = 400>
 </p>

-substrate-api-client a library written in Rust for connecting to the substrate's RPC interface via WebSockets allowing to
+substrate-api-client is a library written in Rust for connecting to the substrate's RPC interface via WebSockets allowing to

 * Compose extrinsics, send them and subscribe to updates (synchronously).
 * supports `no_std` builds.
 Only the rpc-client is std only.
 For `no_std` builds, a custom rpc client needs to be implemented.